shenwei356/seqkit/doc/docs/faq.md

 ## How to get GC content of every sequence in FASTA/Q file?

-`seqkit fx2tab` coverts FASTA/Q to 3-column tabular format (1th: name/ID,
+`seqkit fx2tab` converts FASTA/Q to 3-column tabular format (1th: name/ID,
 2nd: sequence, 3rd: quality), and can also provides various information in new columns, including sequence length, GC content/GC skew, alphabet.